jetty-project/jetty-websocket-webapp-example/readme.md

-Example of using WebSocket on Jetty.
+Example of a WebSocket echo on Jetty using the Native WebSocket API.

 This project uses maven.
 This checkout is a valid ${jetty.base} directory too.